dennisXZX/react-hacker-news/README.md

 ## APIs
 This project is based on HN Search public API available at https://hn.algolia.com/api.
 This API is a completely open API.
 No authentication is required to query and retrieve data.

 A mock API is also used to demonstrate hot searches feature.
-The API is situated in the `public/mockAPI` folder.
+The API is situated in the `public/mockAPI` folder in the project.

 ## Assumptions
 I have assumed that all data provided by HN Search API is sanitised.
-As the app relies on data provided by the above-mentioned API to achieve search highlighting.
+As the app relies on data provided by the above-mentioned API to achieve search result highlighting.

 ## Considerations
 I deliberately remove the search button from the app, instead, I use instant search feature to provide a smoother experience.
 The API call is debounced in order to reduce burden on the backend.